 - sentencing enhancement statutes.

-Please note that some California statutes set forth the prison sentence that a defendant may receive if he is guilty of a given crime.
+Some California statutes set forth the prison sentence that a defendant may receive if they are guilty of a given crime.
 This sentence could include LWOP.

-For example, California Penal Code 190 PC sets forth the possible punishment if a defendant is guilty of first-degree murder.
-This statute states:
+For example, California Penal Code 190 PC states:

 “Every person guilty of murder in the first degree shall be punished by death, imprisonment in the state prison for life without the possibility of parole, or imprisonment in the state prison for a term of 25 years to life.”1

 Some California statutes are known as sentencing enhancement statutes.
-This means they impose harsher sentences for a crime if certain facts take place in the commission of that offense.
-And, certain sentencing enhancement statutes impose life without parole if specific circumstances happen when a crime is committed.
+This means they impose harsher sentences – such as LWOP – for a crime if certain facts take place in the commission of that offense.

 For example, Penal Code 667.61 is California’s “One Strike” sentencing enhancement statute.
 Depending on the facts of a case, PC 667.61 could extend a sentence by: